 How to improve feedback within your company

 Maybe you have already ended up thinking that something is missing on your feedback processes at your company, or from another hand, why do your employees claim about the feedback they receive.
 Have you thought that probably your company members are not actually taking advantage of the feedback they receive?
 Would you like to improve feedback processes?
-I’m here to help 😁
+I’m here to help?

 Think about a feedback moment at your company.
 Normally you raise a set of events that were not very positive and talk about them true?
 You try to understand the reasons why that specific thing failed.
 In this process, you usually don’t mention any positive event the person did or praise him/her.

-The goal here is to understand how you can give continuous feedback on daily basis and also how you can give it in a more future-oriented perspective.
+The goal here is to understand how you can give continuous feedback on a daily basis and also how you can give it in a more future-oriented perspective.

 Here comes the feedforward concept.

-Looking to a real-life example:
+Looking at a real-life example:

 You’re going to give feedback to John about his presentation yesterday.
 You have two options: